 If you have a school you would like us to reach out too, please let the Success Center know and we will try to schedule a visit.

-The College of Engineering and Computer Science holds a Day of Networking (Job Fair) twice a year, the first Wednesday of March and November, within the Engineering, Math and Computer Science Building (EMCS).
+The College of Engineering and Computer Science holds a Career Fair twice a year, the first Wednesday of March and November, within the Engineering, Math and Computer Science Building (EMCS).
 This event was started at the request of the students within the college.
 Having the event schedule the same time every year allow you to pre-plan and be present at all the events.

 Outreach and College of Engineering Tours